Values and Types

 The most general type of

-: see the section on Universal types.
+Nothingisforall a.
+Maybe a: see the section on Universal types.

 The unit type¶